mottaquikarim/pycontent/content/topics/data_cleaning.md

 |    Series     |     Index     |     Value    |

-By default, if there are null values in the original Series, an error will stop your `.map()` function's execution.
+In *most* cases, if there are null values in the original Series, an error will stop your `.map()` function's execution.
+(We'll see the exception soon.)
 The `na_action` parameter allows you to bypass this issue until you decide what how to handle different pieces of missing data in your dataset.
 If you set `na_action='ignore'`, `.map()` will simply skip over null values.

 ### Mapping Strings to Lists